 - Engage diverse stakeholders representative of faculty, staff, students, and others from U-M and collaborating MSI institutions.

-- Participate in the initial kick-off meeting with other U-M awardees in mid-May 2019.
+- Participate in the initial kick-off meeting with other U-M awardees in May 2020.

-- Participate in quarterly MSI Community meetings, beginning in July 2019.
+- Participate in bi-monthly MSI Community meetings, beginning in July 2020.

-- Create Midterm and Final Narrative Reports summarizing processes and outcomes, beginning January 2020.
+- Create Midterm and Final Narrative Reports summarizing processes and outcomes, beginning October 2020, ending in May 2021.